Pupil Premium Grant

 The government awards this funding to help raise achievement for these children.
 National data shows that as a group, children in these groups have consistently lower educational achievement than those who are not in these groups.
 It is up to local schools to decide how the Pupil Premium is spent, but this funding should be used to support these children.
 All schools are required to publish, on their websites, what funding they have received and how the money is being used.
-More information about Pupil Premium can be found on the following government website:
+More information about Pupil Premium can be found on the government website, please click the link:

-Please click this link to read our schools previous years spending.
+Please click on the links, to read our schools previous years spending.

 At Saltdean, we take our responsibility to ensure all children have access to the best education possible very seriously.
-We have a member of our Senior Management Team who leads on Disadvantaged Pupils.
-Mrs Carly Agullis continually tracks, monitors and evaluates this groups progress and works with the whole school to close any gaps in attainment.
+Our Senior Leadership Team continually tracks, monitors and evaluates this groups progress and works with the whole school to close any gaps in attainment.

 The Government has allocated a one-off Catch Up funding for the year 2020-21 to help children catch up lost time due to school closures.
 This is especially important for the most vulnerable and disadvantaged backgrounds.
 Schools are allocated money based on pupil numbers each term.